JerYoMat/JerYoMat.github.io/_posts/2019-03-14-what_i_got_out_of_having_a_professional_review_my_code.markdown

 });

 ```
-arrow syntax refactor that breaks:
+Arrow syntax refactor that breaks:
 ```
 $('li').each(() => {
   $(this).click((evt) => {